unnamed-lab/cypheir-colour-scheme/ReadMe.md

 ## Description

-The **Cypheir Colour Scheme** is a meticulously crafted colour palette designed for use in projects involving colour mixing, coombination and psychology.
+The **Cypheir Colour Scheme** is a meticulously crafted colour palette designed for use in projects involving colour mixing, combination and psychology.

 Consider the psychological impact of each colour.
 How does it make people feel?
 Use this knowledge strategically in branding, user interfaces, and visual communication.